shawn233/PersonalGHPage/_posts/2020-03-02-Python---Frequently-Used-Package-Tips.md

+**NOTICE**: I'm having some formatting problem with this post.
+Sample codes look like a mess on this page.
+Click [here](https://github.com/shawn233/shawn233.github.io/blob/master/_posts/2020-03-02-Python---Frequently-Used-Package-Tips.md) (Github source file) to have a better reading experience.

 As a dedicated Python supporter, I use Python to handle miscellaneous programming tasks every day, from writing a simple scipt to modify file extension (e.g., .txt -> .md) in batches, to running neural network models.

 A common dilemma for crazy Python programmers like me, is to remember how to use uncountable packages.
 For one task, I learned to use numpy, matplotlib, and scipy; for another task, I turned to the docs of pandas, pillow and pytorch.
 But when I get back to matplotlib, I have to read the docs again because when I stop using a package, I tend to forget quickly.

 Now you see why I intend to write this post.
 In this post, I'll note down the core functions of frequently used packages, storing my knowledge about a package in the most compact way while I still can.

-This post is helpful to me, bring up some of my faded memories.
+This post is helpful to me, bringing up some of my faded memories.
 If you are interested, go ahead and read it!
 You'll surely find the part that works for you.

 # OS.Path | Common pathname manipulations